 Our consolidated financial statements are presented in U.S. dollars, which is our reporting currency.
-The financial position and results of operations of our subsidiaries Aprea AB and Aprea Personal AB are measured using the foreign subsidiaries' local currency as the functional currency.
+The financial position and results of operations of our subsidiary Aprea AB is measured using the foreign subsidiary's local currency as the functional currency.
 Aprea AB cash accounts holding U.S. dollars are remeasured based upon the exchange rate at the date of remeasurement with the resulting gain or loss included in the consolidated statement of operations and comprehensive loss.
-Expenses of such subsidiaries have been translated into U.S. dollars at average exchange rates prevailing during the period.
+Expenses of our subsidiary have been translated into U.S. dollars at average exchange rates prevailing during the period.
 Assets and liabilities have been translated at the rates of exchange on the consolidated balance sheet date.
 The resulting translation gain and loss adjustments are recorded directly as a separate component of stockholders' equity and as other comprehensive loss on the consolidated statement of operations and comprehensive loss.